Always inspired by Nature and Design,

-My intention is to cause a spark of imagination and emotional response in the viewer – allowing new interpretations and personal connections to the natural world.
-As an artist, I strive to bridge my painting with my concern for the environment.
+My art explores what is imagined, felt and remembered —I hope the images I create cause a spark of emotional response in the viewer, allowing new interpretations and personal connections to the natural world.
 My hope is that by connecting the viewer with the subject, we will be reminded of our interdependence as stewards of this planet.
+I believe that what we care about, we will try to protect.

 “Upcycling”: repurposing used items into new things that are functional and beautiful.